 By directing different visitors to specific landing pages, you increase the likelihood that they will find the content they are looking for.
 If you run campaigns for an upcoming webinar, for example, make sure the links direct to a landing page that is focused on the webinar (not to your website homepage).
 But no matter how many landing pages you have, they must each be optimized to ensure a positive digital customer experience.

-As you can see, reducing your bounce rate isn’t hard.
+As you can see, understanding how to reduce bounce rate isn’t hard.
 All it takes is following these steps, and you’ll be on your way to increasing your traffic, increasing your time on site and reducing your bounce rate.

 This post was originally published in October 2015 and has been updated for freshness and comprehensiveness